firezone/firezone/CONTRIBUTING.md

 If you are interested in contributing to the Gateway, Relay, or client library, please read the detailed info found in the
 [Rust Developer Guide](rust/README.md)

+### Shell script Development

+If you are interested in contributing to any of our shell scripts, please read the detailed info found in the [Shell script README](scripts/README.md).

 ## Reporting Bugs